TRXGUARDIAN/tronsr-template/COMMUNITY_PLAN.md

 We have a trip planned to Thailand in October, where we will be setting up meetings with potential businesses; with the plan of introducing them to TRON and Hummingpay.

-Major Cinema Groups
-Tour Operators
-Other Major Venues
-As well as hosting a TRON TRX Guardian meet-up to build awareness.
+Major Cinema Groups,Tour Operators, Other Major Venues; As well as hosting a TRON TRX Guardian meet-up to build awareness.

 TRX Guardian Projects

 Current projects:
-dApp for Entertainers/Content Creators
-(PvP) “TRON: The Last Stand”
+dApp for Entertainers/Content Creators and (PvP) “TRON: The Last Stand”